 The governor-general is the monarch’s representative in New Zealand, although the reverence felt for the monarch was not transferred to the governor-general.
 A number of the monarch’s formal duties have been delegated to the governor-general.
 Some of these are to do with the political process, including:

 In theory, the king or queen (the ‘sovereign’) has the right to be consulted, to encourage and to warn.
-In practice this has not been done by either the monarch or the governor-general on his or her behalf.
+In practice these rights are no longer exercised by the monarch or the governor-general on his or her behalf.
 Although the governor-general is appointed by the reigning king or queen, the prime minister tells the monarch whom to choose.

 For the most part, New Zealand’s link with Britain has been through government rather than royalty as such.
-When James Cook claimed New Zealand for Great Britain in 1769, he did it in the name of George III.
-But his instructions came from the British Admiralty (which had authorised him to annex anything that looked useful).
+When James Cook claimed New Zealand for the UK in 1769, he did it in the name of George III.
+But his instructions came from the British Admiralty (which had authorised him to annex territory that looked useful).
 This was the pattern from then on: things were done in the sovereign’s name, but managed and usually led by administrators.

 Members of the royal family have visited New Zealand many times.
 They have been welcomed by local dignitaries to towns and cities dotted with familiar names and adorned with statues of family members.
 They laid foundation stones, cut ribbons and attended military reviews, civic receptions, balls, garden parties and formal lunches.
 They saw agricultural shows rather than grand cultural events: New Zealand was presented as a rich and fertile land, Britain’s farm.

-The first royal tourist, Prince Alfred, second son of Victoria and Albert, came in 1867.
+The first royal tourist, Prince Alfred, second son of Victoria and Albert, came in 1869.
 He saw the main cities and Nelson, and went pig hunting and picnicking.
-He had a good time, briefly returning the following year, and again the year after that.
+The naval captain had a good time, briefly returning the following year, and again the year after that.

 Visits by royalty were tightly managed by officials of the royal household and by the New Zealand government, which paid for royal tours, including travel, accommodation and living costs.

-Tours were arranged at the end of the South African War and both world wars, for example the visit of the Duke and Duchess of Cornwall and York – later George V and Queen Mary – in 1901, following the end of the South African War.
-A number of visits occurred when Commonwealth games were held in New Zealand.
-Anniversaries of important events – such as Captain James Cook’s arrival in New Zealand, the battle at Gallipoli in the First World War and the signing of the Treaty of Waitangi – also prompted visits.
+Tours were arranged to acknowledge New Zealand's contribution to the South African War and both world wars, for example the visit of the Duke and Duchess of Cornwall and York – later George V and Queen Mary – in 1901.
+A number of visits occurred when the Commonwealth Games were held in New Zealand.
+Anniversaries of important events – such as James Cook’s first arrival in New Zealand, the battle at Gallipoli in the First World War and the signing of the Treaty of Waitangi – also prompted visits.

 During this tour, the New Zealand public were charmed by the Duchess of York, whose warmth complemented her shy husband’s dignity.
 The royal couple became King George VI and Queen Elizabeth in 1936.
 Queen Elizabeth, known after her husband’s death as Her Majesty the Queen Mother, remained very popular in New Zealand.